 Transferring money internationally has limitations, so doing it correctly requires an understanding of the law.
 Every country, bank, and transfer method abide by a different set of rules, so sending money in China or South Africa can look very different than sending money in Canada or the United States.

-The most important thing to remember when you send money overseas is that any amount over 10,000 AUD must be reported by either the sender or the recipient, usually within 10 days.
-This was established by the Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) Act to prevent illegal activity.
-You will also want to take fees and exchange rates into account, which are ever-changing.
-Keeping track of everything you send or receive is imperative.
+The most important thing to remember when you send money overseas is that any amount over 10,000 USD must be reported to the IRS by filling out Form 8300.
+This form helps law enforcement prevent money laundering, drug dealing, tax evasion, and other criminal activity.
 Let’s delve into the proper practice for an international money transfer and the limits that go along.

 What do I need to complete an international money transfer?

 Most banks and transfer services like Western Union will walk you through the necessary steps to complete an international money transfer, especially if it is a large amount.
 Check with your bank to verify what is required, but be sure to prepare the following documents for most international money transfers with a limit of 10,000 USD or less:

 - A Tax File Number (TFN) or Social Security Number (SSN)

 What is the best method for sending money internationally?